5803emma/days-of-walking/README.md

 ## Deployment

 Deployment and source control was carried out via GitHub and Heroku.
-The repository location is as follows:[https://github.com/deevdz/milestone-project-3](https://github.com/deevdz/milestone-project-3)

-The site is deployed to Heroku and can be found [here]
+The site is deployed to Heroku and can be found [here](https://walking-challenge-ms3.herokuapp.com/)

 Following steps were taken to deploy the website:
 1. Database and Tables were created in an Atlas MongoDB account